-The DAP-1520 acts as a repeater to extend the range of an existing wireless network to provide a better signal for parts of your home or office that may have poor or no reception.
-Your existing wireless signal will be re-broadcast by the DAP-1520, allowing you to reach the farthest corners of your home or office.
+The DAP-1610 acts as a repeater to extend the range of an existing wireless network to provide a better signal for parts of your home or office that may have poor or no reception.
+Your existing wireless signal will be re-broadcast by the DAP-1610, allowing you to reach the farthest corners of your home or office.
 The extended network can simply use the same network credentials as the existing network, or you can specify a different network name and password, giving you the flexibility to control network access.
+You may also use the DAP-1610 as a wireless access point by connecting an Ethernet cable.